Liver 14 – Acupressure Point, Gate of Hope

 Hope indeed springs eternal.
 2

 And this is the nature of this point.
 It helps to promote the smooth flow of Liver Qi as it leaves the channel and travels into the organ, moving onwards to the eyes.
 It helps us to reflect, and to see things a fresh, invigorated and recharged.
-The new growth that Hope brings is more flexible than our old and tired ideas and they helps us to regain direction and take action with purpose and strength.
+The new growth that Hope brings is more flexible than our old and tired ideas, and they help us to regain direction and take action with purpose and strength.

 Another branch from the Liver travels across to intersect with the Lungs, so freeing this connection through Liver 14 can also help us to receive inspiration from the Heavenly Qi accessed by the Lungs.